DipHE Person-Centred Counselling

 What do I learn?

 Knowledge of a range of the major conceptual frameworks for counselling and psychotherapy will prepare students for work settings, enabling them to communicate effectively with other counsellors and psychotherapists who may not share the same philosophy of practice.
-The module will therefore require students to compare and contrast the Person-centred approach with at least one other major approach to counselling and psychotherapy covered on the module.
+Application and comparison of the person-centred approach, with other counselling modalities and mental health models.
+An emphasis is placed on creating an awareness of anti-oppressive and anti-discriminatory practice.

 What’s the assignment?